sebastiansauer/yart/README.md

 This package leans on earlier work by [Aaron Wolen](http://aaronwolen.com/) in his [pandoc-letter](https://github.com/aaronwolen/pandoc-letter) repository, and extends it for use from R via the [rmarkdown](https://cran.r-project.org/package=rmarkdown) package.
-The structure of this package is heavily inspired by Dirk Eddenbuettel's nice tamplate package [linl](https://github.com/eddelbuettel/linl).
+The structure of this package is heavily inspired by Dirk Eddelbuettel's nice tamplate package [linl](https://github.com/eddelbuettel/linl).

 The following screenshot shows on the left hand side the raw markdown file and on the right hand side the compiled pdf paper.